ljulliar/smalltalk-80-sources/README.md

 But does it actually work ? the answer is yes it does :-) As seeing is believing, here is a screenshot of the ST-80 VM running for real in my Smalltalk Pharo environment.
 ![Screenshot of the ST-80 VM startup screen ) ](images/ST80-startup-screen.png)

 The Smalltalk-80 startup screen that you see here is exactly as presented in the 1983 Blue Book.
-Using your own machine keyboard and mouse you can interact with the environment: browse the class hierachy and its sources, execute some Smalltalk-80 code in a Workspace, etc..
+Notice the date of the VM image in the System Transcript window.
+Using your own machine keyboard and mouse you can interact with the environment: browse the class hierachy and its sources, execute some Smalltalk-80 code in a Workspace...

 # Credits
 I'd like to thank a number of people whose prior work made this project possible: